Lifeshield Security ReviewBy - 01/07/2019

 A second kit is available for $399.99, which is built for Security Advantage.
 With it, you’ll get an extra motion sensor, two more entry sensors, and an indoor security camera with 30 days of cloud storage plus everything included in the $299.99 kit.

-The options above are all contract fee meaning that you can cancel your service at anytime.
-If you prefer, there’s also a third option, which doesn’t require an upfront equipment payment.
-If you’re willing to sign a 36-month contract, you can get started by paying a $99 activation fee.
+The options above are all contract-free meaning that you can cancel your service at any time.
+If you’re willing to sign a 36-month contract, you can get started by paying a $99 activation fee, thus eliminating the upfront cost of equipment.

 |Security Essential Kit||Security Advantage/Professional Kit|